DUNE/LArWrapperExample/_sources/CollectionCreatorClass.rst.txt

     - strip out the selections that are not common to all files in the dataset

+    - add a description, a name format and a deftag

-    - store in a datasets directory
+    - store in new json file

-    - run CollectionCreator as above
+    - run CollectionCreatorClass

-    - the deftag argument allows you to test/make new versions
+    - the `--test` argument allows you to test without actually doing anything

 The command